It is likely by now you know about Great Wolf Lodge, Niagara Falls, especially if you live within driving distance.

 We allowed each of the two to get their own, although they could have shared too.

 Wands can be brought back trip after trip, although may need new batteries to be purchased occasionally.

-This activity takes a significant amount of time and I recommend staying at least 3 nights if you want to do this activity.
+This game takes a significant amount of time and I recommend staying at least 3 nights if you want to do this activity.

-Once you have completed MagiQuest, there is also ShadowQuest and now CompassQuest.
+Once you have completed the Magic Quest game, there is also ShadowQuest and now CompassQuest interactive games.

-Two nights is okay, three is better and four is awesome
+Two night stay is okay, three is better and four is awesome